Hadoop-bigdata/Hadoop/Hadoop-NLP.md

 	add the command at the bottom of the core-site.xml file type command : wq save the file and quit the vim file.
 	```
-	copy the code in the reducer file from github to local machine
+	copy the code in the reduce_NLP.py

 * 11.3 Give the permission to running the python file